TonySac/Ender3NG-Build/software_config-printercfg.md

 I chose to generate my own initial configuration from previous knowledge while also referring to my other printers and [Klipper's configuration reference](https://www.klipper3d.org/Config_Reference.html).

 This document covers the step by step generation of my *printer.cfg* file.
-Subsequent pages will cover some of the `[include]` files along with startup and tuning checks.

 {: .note }
-:pencil2: I found it easier to do some of the startup checks as the configuration was generated.
-For brevity of this document, I broke them out into a separate write ups and included a link when nessicary.
+:pencil2: I found it easier to do some of the startup checks/tuning as the configuration was generated.
+For brevity of this document, I broke them out into a [Startup Tuning](/software_config-printercfg-start_tune.html) sub document and linked out as needed.

 My configuration is broken down as follows: